 I used to be an introvert.
 I don’t mean the way every awkward 13-year-old is an introvert.
 I was timid for a good chunk of college, and had to take deliberate steps to develop myself.
-Since then I’ve managed kitchens, been an oil salesman, overseen the training of new employees, and as a journalist I’ve covered events, interviewed CEOs and business leaders and university Deans.
+Since then I’ve managed kitchens, been an oil salesman, overseen the training of new employees; and as a journalist I’ve covered events, interviewed CEOs and business leaders and university Deans.
 I successfully burst my comfort zone.

 About half-way through college I decided to take an academic hiatus and travel the country.
 I knew I was book-smart, that I could achieve the goals I set myself to doing, and I knew I enjoyed people.
 I enjoyed conversations and sharing new ideas and experiences, but in a limited scope — whenever I left my comfort zone, ie. campus or my hometown, I’d become timid.
 It was a lack of life experience, of learning first-hand how to conduct myself around a diversity of people and in a diversity of situations.
 To that end, I traveled by car, bus, rideshare, plane and foot.
 I stayed with old friends, went camping, used couchsurfing.com, and, when necessary, I slept in my car.
-I met people who I will never forget in North Carolina, Ohio, Nebraska, Texas, California, New York (and in two dozen other states).
+I met people who I will never forget in North Carolina, Ohio, Nebraska, Texas, California, New York.

 I then returned and finished my B.A. in Journalism.
 I had developed new skills and capabilities, learned life lessons and gained life experience, all of which helped me approach my studies more rigorously than I had before.